 The Sitecore Installation Framework automatically sets all the required permissions to your website folder.
 If you deploy Sitecore through a manual configuration, such as a PowerShell script or similar, you must set the correct file system permissions.

-The default account that is used to process ASP.NET requests in the different versions of IIS:
+The following table lists the default account that is used to process ASP.NET requests in the different versions of IIS: